-• Change to Full-time Summer SWS
+Change to Full-time Summer SWS

 ■ The 40 percent savings requirement previously required under the full-time summer SWS employment option was eliminated in 2019-20.
-This policy will be continued in 2021-22.
 Please see Chapter 2 for more information.

-• SWS Reserves
+SWS Reserves

-- Allocations are based on the institution's calculated percentage of available program resources as adjusted by historical utilization performance. - Institutions will be notified on 2021-22 SWS initial allocations via email, as soon as possible, and no later than June 30, 2021. - Initial allocations represent approximately 75 percent of an estimated final allocation amount for 2021-22. - Once 2020-21 SWS activity is fully complete, typically in early to mid-August, allocations will be recalculated and adjusted to ensure that institutions receive 100 percent of the appropriate amount. - Please note that opportunities to redistribute SWS funds between institutions during 2021-22 are anticipated.
+- Allocations are based on the institution's calculated percentage of available program resources as adjusted by historical utilization performance. - Institutions will be notified on 2023-24 SWS initial allocations via email, as soon as possible, and no later than June 30, 2023. - Initial allocations represent approximately 75 percent of an estimated final allocation amount for 2023-24. - Once 2022-23 SWS activity is fully complete, typically in early to mid-August, allocations will be recalculated and adjusted to ensure that institutions receive 100 percent of the appropriate amount. - Please note that opportunities to redistribute SWS funds between institutions during 2023-24 are anticipated.